Teranis/Cell_ACDC/docs/source/getting-started.rst

     :height: 16px
     :width: 16px

-* |assign-motherbud| "Assign bud to mother" is used if automatic assignment is wrong.
+* |assign-motherbud| **"Assign bud to mother"** is used if automatic assignment is wrong.
 For this activate the tool, then press and hold the right mouse button on the bud, then drag to the mother and release.
-* |history| "Annotate unknown history" can be used to annotate cells which have unknown history.
+* |history| **"Annotate unknown history"** can be used to annotate cells which have unknown history.
-* |reinitCca| "Reinitialize cell cycle annotation" for running cell cycle annotation from this frame foreword to make them in line with current edits.
+* |reinitCca| **"Reinitialize cell cycle annotation"** for running cell cycle annotation from this frame foreword to make them in line with current edits.
-* "Right click on mother/bud pair" will break the bond.
-Right click again to rebind them.
+* **"Right click on mother/bud pair"** will **break the bond**.
+Right click **again** to **rebind** them.
 This needs to be done manually whenever a mother and bud separate.

 After finishing annotating the first frame, you will be prompted to accept the current annotation.
 This is only to make sure that the initial annotations are correct.